 How Air Purifiers Help Allergy Sufferers

 Airborne allergens -- pollen, dust mite debris, pet dander, mold spores -- trigger symptoms ranging from sneezing and congestion to asthma attacks.
 An air purifier with a true HEPA filter captures 99.97% of particles down to 0.3 microns, which includes virtually all common allergens.
-For allergy sufferers, running a quality air purifier in the bedroom and living area can meaningfully reduce symptom severity and medication dependence.
+For allergy sufferers, running a quality air purifier in the bedroom and main living area can meaningfully reduce symptom severity and the dose of antihistamines you need to make it through pollen season.

-The key word is "quality."
-Many cheap air purifiers use marketing terms like "HEPA-type" or "HEPA-style" that indicate inferior filtration.
-Only purchase units with true HEPA (H13) or medical-grade HEPA (H14) filters.
+The key word is quality.
+Many cheap "air purifiers" use marketing terms like HEPA-type or HEPA-style that indicate inferior filtration.
+Only buy units with true HEPA (H13) or medical-grade HEPA (H14) filters certified to specific particle-capture rates.

 Key Specifications for Allergy Sufferers